 Despite a premature cancellation, The Contender was picked up for another two seasons by ESPN before being dropped and subsequently picked up by Versus for a fourth season (bizarrely hosted by Tony Danza).
 A fifth and final season arrived in 2018, a full decade later, with Andre Ward at the helm.
 None of the following seasons managed to capture the original’s promise of reinvigorating boxing, but they still have a special place in the heart of many a fight fan, regardless of their many faults.

-Fast forward to 2020 and boxing is in a much healthier position, more so than reality TV, which is still alive but a far cry from the phenomena it once was.
-The Contender is also hot on our lips once again, with reports surfacing last week that Tyson Fury was in “serious talks” to host a UK version of the reality show for the BBC.
+Fast forward to 2021 and boxing is in a much healthier position, more so than reality TV, which is still alive but a far cry from the phenomena it once was.
+Last year Tyson Fury was reportedly in “serious talks” to host a UK version of the reality show for the BBC.
+Alas, it never came to fruition.

 Even if it failed to stick the landing, there’s definitely gold to be found in The Contender if mined properly.
-A potential collaboration between the BBC and a bombastic Mr. Fury could be the kick up the backside the series has always needed.
-Anything but Strictly Come Dancing.
+A potential collaboration between the BBC and a bombastic Mr. Fury could have been the kick up the backside the series has always needed.
+Anything but Strictly.
 Please.